 TTRAN measurements are recommended for samples that are slightly hazy and have some internal light scattering.
 Brewed tea, fruit juices, and biopharma/chemical solutions are examples of samples that require TTRAN measurements due to scattering.
 RTRAN measurements are used for clear (non-hazy, non-scattering) samples.

-The HunterLab instruments that are capable of measuring diffuse, regular, and total transmission are the ColorQuest XE, ColorQuest XT, UltraScan XE, UltraScan PRO, and UltraScan VIS.
+The HunterLab instruments that are capable of measuring diffuse, regular, and total transmission are the ColorQuest XE, ColorQuest XT, UltraScan XE, UltraScan PRO, UltraScan VIS and Vista.